Deploy a Kubernets Cluster (RKE2) with Warewulf

 kube-system rke2-snapshot-validation-webhook-bf7bbd6fc-p6mf9 1/1 Running 0 19m

-Preparing, starting and verifying the Agent
+Start and verify the Agent

-set the container image for the nodes:
+as well as the container image for the agent:

-wwctl profile set -C leap15.6-RKE2 rke2-agent
+wwctl node set -C leap15.6-RKE2 <agent_nodes>

 and rebuild the overlays for all agent nodes:

-wwctl overlay build <agent_nodes>
+wwctl overlay build $agents

 At this point, we are able to boot the first agent node.
-Once the node is up, we may log in using ssh and check the status of the rke2-agent service:
+Once the first node is up, we may log in using ssh and check the status of the rke2-agent service:

 systemctl status rke2-agent